 We note that while we believe such resampling to be relatively novel in the context of computer workloads and performance evaluation, analogies from other fields of computer science do exist.
-One analogy comes from computer graphics, where texture mapping is often done by replicating a small patch of texture, with certain variations to give an impression of perspective, conform to lighting conditions, and avoid an obvious tiling effect [17].
-More relevant to our work on workloads, such replication, modification, and patching together has also been done for temporal signals, such as movement specification [15] and sound [4].
+One analogy comes from computer graphics, where texture mapping is often done by replicating a small patch of texture, with certain variations to give an impression of perspective, conform to lighting conditions, and avoid an obvious tiling effect [27].
+More relevant to our work on workloads, such replication, modification, and patching together has also been done for temporal signals, such as movement specification [25] and sound [9].
 Another analogy comes from the joint time-space analysis of video.
-Here the idea is to partition a video into patches, and then replace certain patches with others, e.g. to reconstruct missing frames or add or remove objects [30].
-This technique can also be used for anomaly detection: if a piece of a new video cannot be reconstructed from snippets that exist in the system's database, then it is anomalous [3].
+Here the idea is to partition a video into patches, and then replace certain patches with others, e.g. to reconstruct missing frames or add or remove objects [45].
+This technique can also be used for anomaly detection: if a piece of a new video cannot be reconstructed from snippets that exist in the system's database, then it is anomalous [4].

-To the best of our knowledge resampling-based workload manipulations as we propose here have been used only in a very limited manner.
+To the best of our knowledge resampling-based workload manipulations as we propose here have been used only in few isolated cases, and that in a very limited manner.
 The closest related work we know of is the Tmix tool, used for the generation of networking traffic.
-This tool extracts communication vectors describing different connections from a traffic log (sequences of (req_bytes, resp_bytes, think_time)) and then replays them subject to feedback from the simulated system's performance [29].
-A subsequent paper also mentions the possibility of resampling traces to create diverse load conditions [12], but their approach is simpler than ours as they do not use the concept of sessions nor retain phenomena like the daily cycle.
-A similar construction was proposed by Krishnamurthy et al. in the context of evaluating e-commerce systems [16].
+This tool extracts communication vectors describing different connections from a traffic log (sequences of (requestBytes, responseBytes, thinkTime)) and then replays them subject to feedback from the simulated system's performance [44].
+A subsequent paper also mentions the possibility of resampling traces to create diverse load conditions [22], but their approach is simpler than ours as they do not use the concept of sessions nor retain phenomena like the daily cycle.
+A similar construction was proposed by Krishnamurthy et al. in the context of evaluating e-commerce systems [26].
 In this case they reuse sequences of user operations in order to ensure that illegal sequences are not generated by mistake by the workload modeling procedure.
-In the domain of parallel job scheduling, Ernemann et al. resize and replicate jobs in order to make a trace suitable for simulations with a larger machine [8].
+In the domain of parallel job scheduling, Ernemann et al. resize and replicate jobs in order to make a trace suitable for simulations with a larger machine [13].
 Our goal, in contrast, is to use the resampled traces to perform better and more comprehensive evaluations.
-Kamath et al. have suggested to merge several traces and simulate a queueing mechanism in order to increase load [14].
+Kamath et al. have suggested to merge several traces and simulate a queueing mechanism in order to increase load [24].
 However, this is limited to load values that are the sums of loads from existing traces.
-Ebling and Satyanarayanan created micro-models of application file behaviors based on a trace, and then combined them stochastically to create test workloads [5].
-Again this is similar in concept, except that we prefer to use real data directly at the bottom layer rather than to risk models that may miss important details.
+Ebling and Satyanarayanan created micromodels of application file behaviors based on a trace, and then combined them stochastically to create test workloads [10].
+Again this is similar in concept; the difference from our work is that we use snippets of the traced data directly as the elements of workload being resampled, whereas they create models that risk losing important details.
+Finally, Chen et al. use a sequence of short samples of MapReduce workloads to reduce the volume of a large workload [7, 6].
+This sort of subsampling makes no attempt to mimic the processes that generate the workload, and may destroy internal structures, especially if the sample lengths are too short.